What is an impact report?

 You’ve done a lot during the year, and your donors deserve to know all that you accomplished.
 Instead of giving them a list, create a visual timeline of your events, programs or milestones.
 It breaks up the monotony while also conveying the information more clearly.

 What is this, 2012?
-No, we are still trudging our way through 2020, and while “Infographics” may not be the trendy thing in web design the way they were 8 years ago, they are still highly effective in presenting numbers to a large audience.
+No, we are almost to 2022, and while “Infographics” may not be the trendy thing in web design the way they were nearly a decade ago, they are still highly effective in presenting numbers to a large audience.

 It is important that the information in your impact report is shared in a way that connects with both your most loyal donor who knows the ins and outs of your organization and the newcomer who is learning your mission and your impact at the same time.